danielscholl/infra-azure-provisioning/docs/airflow-disaster-recovery/airflow-zonal-approach.md

 ![image.png](docs/images/airflow-dr/atm-vs-azure-fd.png)

-    The below approaches were explored were insufficient in solving the scenarios (mostly because gateway is a regional resource or AGIC is part of AKS cluster.
+**The subsequent approaches were explored were insufficient in solving the scenarios. (mostly because gateway is a regional resource or AGIC is part of AKS cluster)**

 ### Active/Passive with down time using AGIC
 1. Enable multiple zones for application gateway using zones property.